Seven plenary talks will be adressing latest advancements in different research fields.

 Furthermore a public lecture is scheduled on Tuesday evening:

 The following parallel sessions will be held in the afternoons:

 Dependent on the number and contents of the contributed papers, each topical session will be split into special thematic subsessions.

-CHIPP will have its internal, non-scientific meeting on Monday afternoon, while the scientific contributions will be placed in the TASK-FAKT sessions.
+CHIPP will have its internal, non-scientific meeting on Tuesday morning, while the scientific contributions will be placed in the TASK sessions.

-The poster session will be scheduled on 2 days, starting on the 23 August in the frame of a lunch buffet, and being continued with an apéro in the evening of 24 August.
+The poster session will be scheduled on 2 days, starting in the evening of 23 August, in the frame of an apéro, and being continued with a lunch buffet on 24 August.

 It is expected that all posters are put up and being presented on both session days.

 The three most outstanding posters will be awarded with a "Best poster prize", sponsored by EPL journal.
 Additionally to the above requirement, the first author of the poster must be personally present at the conference in order to qualify for the selection.
 The awards will be given in a small ceremony on Wednesday.